Anti-racism, Diversity, Equity & Inclusion

 - Undergraduate students: Many of our faculty work with undergraduate students from across the country who participate in the Penn Leonard Davis Institute’s Summer Undergraduates Minority Research Program (SUMR).
 This is a pipeline program aimed at preparing undergraduate students from underrepresented minority groups in exploring the field of health services research.

-- Open ADEI forums: The Department’s ADEI Vice Chairs offer biweekly open forums to discuss ADEI issues.
+- Open ADEI forums: The Department’s ADEI Vice Chairs organize monthly open forums to discuss ADEI issues.
 They are available in person or via Zoom to meet with members of the Department for open conversations and support.

 - Courses: The Department’s instructors reviewed and updated their existing and new syllabi to ensure that readings and content increase inclusivity and awareness of ADEI issues.